 The standard diagnostic procedures applied by the NRL for AI are listed in the valid „Arbeitsanleitungen zur Diagnose anzeigepflichtiger Tierseuchen“ (Manual for diagnostics of notifiable animal diseases) published by the BMELV (Federal Ministry for Food, Agriculture and Consumer Protection).
 In detail, the following methods are used:

 - Genome detection by PCR

-- Determination of the haemagglutinin subtype by means of haemagglutination inhibition (HI) test, PCR/sequencing and DNA chip
+- Determination of the haemagglutinin subtype by means of haemagglutination inhibition (HI) test, PCR and sequencing (Sanger and NGS)

 - Determination of the pathogenicity by sequencing of the haemagglutinin cleavage site and/or determination of the intravenous pathogenicity index (IVPI)

-- Determination of the neuraminidase subtype by means of PCR, DNA chip and neuraminidase inhibition test
+- Determination of the neuraminidase subtype by means of PCR and neuraminidase inhibition test

 - Detection of antibodies against influenza viruses by means of ELISA